 The Training & Exercises branch organises these events implementing the expertise of the Employment branch, as well as the Technical & Logistical branch.
-Together they offer highly professional trainings such as the European Air Refuelling Training (EART), Multinational Aircraft Recovery Training (MART) or Combined Air Terminal Operations courses (CATO) (Functional Integration Training and Advanced Interoperable Load Management Course).
+Together they offer highly professional trainings such as the European Air Refuelling Training (EART), Multinational Aircraft Recovery Training (MART) or Combined Air Terminal Operations courses (CATO) (Combined Air Terminal Training (CATT) and Advanced Combined Air Terminal Training (ACATT)).
 Moreover they provide an E-learning tool to support the trainings.

 The three branches work in close cooperation with EATC’s member nations, third nations, the European Defence Agency or the European Tactical Airlift Centre (ETAC).
 EATC also supports the European Tactical Airlift Programme (ETAP).

 common EATC standards and procedures are promoted across Europe.

 our nations will be more efficient tomorrow in operations.

 EATC has launched its E-learning platform in 2016.
 With this innovative learning instrument, EATC moved from the academic courses to a cost-effective and flexible learning tool offering a permanent improved performance and a highly professional interactive courses .
 Moreover a permanent access to harmonized tactics, procedures and techniques is guaranteed.

 The platform currently focuses on courses for air crews, but will in a second step also offer E-learning tools to aeromedical experts, paratroopers, maintenance personnel and others.
 It is a prerequisite to complete the E-learning phase prior to attending a training or a course.
 The E-learning guarantees that the participants know the common procedures to apply and can thus profit to a maximum from their practical training.